Hesselholdt & Mejlvang: Political aesthetic

 With The Perfect Storm in 2009, they unleashed a big exhibition featuring a whole new body of works, comprising ceramic, burned (black) flags, stuffed painted camouflage birds, crocodiles and other animals, and miniature recreations of spaces.
 A broken dystopian environment where Hesselholdt & Mejlvang reflected on political, cultural, and societal issues.
 The same year, they exhibited in Germany, Sweden and Denmark.
 In the next years they keep working with fences, and in 2010 they took part in the exhibition Party and Lost at Den Frie Udstilling.
 Party and Lost was a group of groups formed in 2009 by four artist groups: Randi & Katrine, Hesselholdt & Mejlvang, Bank & Rau, and the remains of Ingen Frygt.
 The group of groups set out to explore the nature of community as a source of both power and loss of self.

 During the years 2011–2013, they began working with the colours red and white in their installations, later adding black.
 Flags, fences and animals were still a signature in their practice, now joined by carpets, 1:1 recreations of spaces and more ceramic handmade objects.
 Nationalism, racism and symbolism were at the core of their message and practice.

-Shades of skin

-From 2014 to 2019, they addressed western values, ethnicity, looks, religion, and socio-political commitments of modern life, working with flags, drapes and stuffed animals.
-Pomp and Ceremony - Shades of Skin (the name of their first solo exhibition in Finland) was the core of their production of works.